|

 Attempts were once made to get Pat to move for a farm video, using firecrackers, which was met with the horsey equivalent

 of a yawn.
-He is calm and thoughtful- there's little doubt that the wheels are turning in that head of his, and he seems to
+He was always calm and thoughtful- but there was little doubt that the wheels

-As you will see, Pat has a tendency to pudge (which I do my darndest to keep
+know exactly what you were thinking, as well.
+Pat had a tendency to pudge (which I did my best to keep

 under control)-- a trait that prompted my friend Cassidy to